 Time Saving Tips for Running a Bandsaw Sawmill

-Running a bandsaw sawmill can be very productive and enjoyable.
-It can also be a frustrating waste of time.
+Running a bandsaw sawmill can be productive and enjoyable.
+But, it can also be a frustrating waste of time.
 It all depends on how you approach it.
-If you plan ahead, you can save time and frustration.
-Here are 5 time-saving tips for operating a bandsaw sawmill.
+If you plan, you can save time and curb frustration.